Generally, Freelancers and Workers are not covered under these procedures.

 The Employer establishes the facts of each case

 - It is important for the employer to carry out necessary investigations of potential disciplinary matters without unreasonable delay to establish the facts of the case.
 In some cases this will require the holding of an investigatory meeting with the employee before proceeding to any disciplinary hearing.
 In others, the investigatory stage will be the collation of evidence by the employer for use at any disciplinary hearing.
+For a misconduct dismissal to be fair an Employer has to show that at the time of the dismissal it believed the employee to be guilty of misconduct and that it had reasonable grounds for believing this, having carried out “as much investigation into the matter as was reasonable in all the circumstances”.

 - Employers should try not to rely on evidence from only one person/witness but look for other corroborative evidence if this is possible.